 How to cancel Automatic Exposure Bracketing

 There are two basic ways to cancel Automatic Exposure Bracketing or AEB.
 The easiest way is to simply turn off the camera.
 But this assumes that in the Custom Function menu, ‘Bracketing Auto Cancel’ is set to ‘ON’.

-If your camera seems to be stuck in AEB, check that ‘Bracketing Auto Cancel’ is set to ‘ON’.
+If your camera is stuck in AEB mode, check that ‘Bracketing Auto Cancel’ is set to ‘ON’.